manosim/manos.im/content/2015-05-23-electron-oauth.md

 ### That's all folks!
 In case you were actually trying to implement oAuth authentication with GitHub I hope it worked!
+You can find a full implementation of oAuth GitHub authentication in [Gitify](https://github.com/ekonstantinidis/gitify), an app I made with Electron and shows GitHub notifications on your menu bar.
 Also if you were looking to implement oAuth authentication in Electron with other websites like Facebook or Twitter, it should be pretty similar so give it a try!